-Marner scores in OT to lift Maple Leafs past Bruins 4-3
+Rielly’s 2nd goal lifts Maple Leafs past Bruins 4-3 in OT

 The Bruins, who went onto make the Stanley Cup Final before losing on home ice in Game 7 against the St. Louis Blues, dressed 13 skaters from that 5-1 victory against Toronto.

-The Maple Leafs opened the scoring at 5:55 of a spirited first period when Rielly’s point shot with Johnsson battling in front went in off Bruins defenseman Brandon Carlo.
+The Maple Leafs opened the scoring at 5:55 of a spirited first period when Rielly’s point shot with Johnsson battling in front went in off Bruins defenseman Brandon Carlo and in for his first of the season.

 DeBrusk came close to tying the game a few minutes later when he blew past Tyson Barrie, but Andersen made a nice toe save.